 Start a Club

 Thank you for your interest in starting a new club.
-You may submit a petition to start a club for the 2021-2022 academic year starting Monday, September 20, 2021.
+You may submit a petition to start a club during any of the petition windows posted below.

 - use of campus spaces

-- the freedom to promote their club and events on campus
+- the freedom to promote their organization and events on campus

 - and the opportunity to apply for ASI Club Funding (subject to availability and eligibility).